 There are so many creative blogs and online magazines with many opportunities to get your work published.
 Send out the best of your work and include lots of information about yourself.
 From Creative Boom, Pikaland and It's Nice That to The Creator's Project and many more.
 Get yourself out there and approach as many online publications as possible.

 94. Make Twitter lists

 Twitter lists are a great way to attract the attention of influential Twitter people who might return the favour and list you.
-Like all social media, be generous and build useful relationships on Twitter to help get your name in front of the right people.
+Like all social media, be generous and build valuable relationships on Twitter to help get your name in front of the right people.

 95. Follow up leads

 Never forget to follow up with any new people you meet.
 Develop relationships and keep your company fresh in their minds.
-Whether you talk to individuals at an event or over the phone, always follow up and try to turn that lead into a sale.
+Whether you talk to people at an event or over the phone, always follow up and try to turn that lead into a sale.

 96. Pay it forward